-Clean up has to happen at some point, right?
+Clean-up has to happen at some point, right?
 Why not clean as you go to keep dust at a minimum.
 Having a shop vac in the room allows you to vacuum up large piles of dust as you go, ensuring that it doesn’t have a chance to settle without your knowing.

-While it can be a bit of a pain, you have the reassurance in knowing that the room is as clean as it can be.
+While it can be a bit of a pain, you have the reassurance of knowing that the room is as clean as it can be.
 That should ensure more even painting as you go, resulting in less re-painting along the way.

 When Simply Painting

 If you plan on simply painting a room or two, you have a lot less to contend with.
 Sure, you still have dust to deal with but it isn’t nearly as bad.
-It also means far less preparation required before applying your paint.
+It also means far less preparation is required before applying your paint.